szymonjanas/AudioPiStreamming/README.md

 - Headquarter: Raspberry Pi 3 Model B with Raspbian <img src="https://github.com/szymonjanas/AudioPiStreamming/blob/master/githubgraphics/RPi.png" width="20" height="25" />
 - Client: Acer V5 AMD with Ubuntu 19

-### Schame of first done version which I strive for:
+### Scheme of first version which I strive for:
 <img src="https://github.com/szymonjanas/AudioPiStreamming/blob/master/githubgraphics/diagram.png" width="400" height="400" />

 **Project Description in Polish:**
 [Overleaf](https://www.overleaf.com/read/wfdrnmkphczn)
 <img src="https://github.com/szymonjanas/AudioPiStreamming/blob/master/githubgraphics/ov.png" width="35" height="40" />

-**Issues, features and help**
+**Issues, features and help:**
-- If you see somthing to fix or improve feel free to leave issue.
+- If you see somthing that should be fixed or improved feel free to leave issue.
 - If you have idea of new feature feel free to leave issue or write e-mail to me.
-- If you are interested to be a part of this project please write to me.
+- If you are interested to be a part of this project please write e-mail to me.